TRON-US/eCommerce-hello-world/README.md

 - Within this directory, create a file called `ECommerce.sol` and open this blank file.
 - Copy your entire contract from Remix (from Part II) and paste it in this `ECommerce.sol` file.
 - In the `addItem` function, change `price: (_price * 1000000000000000000),` to `price: (_price * 1000000),`.
 This is because 1 Ether is equal to 1e18 wei (1,000,000,000,000,000,000) where 1 TRX is equal to 1e6 Sun (1,000,000).
-- Refer to the `ECommerce.sol` file in the Solution folder for reference.
+- Refer to the [`ECommerce.sol` file](https://github.com/UjwalBattar/eCommerce-hello-world/blob/master/Solution/ECommerce.sol) in the Solution folder for reference.

 ### Compiling & Migrating

+### Linking the Front-End of our dApp to our Smart Contract